-Regulators are the client's property, therefore the replacement charges for obsolete or non-functioning regulators, along with the miscellaneous costs needed for the hook-up of the regulator may be billed to LIHEAP.
-Use fuel type "16" to bill for these charges.
-These charges can be billed to LIHEAP anytime during the year.
-Those billed outside of the regular heating season need to be entered as a miscellaneous payment.
+- Regulators are the client's property, therefore the replacement charges for obsolete or non-functioning regulators, along with the miscellaneous costs needed for the hook-up of the regulator may be billed to LIHEAP. - Use fuel type "16-Setup/Hook-up Costs" to bill for these charges. - These charges can be billed to the LIHEAP anytime during the year.

+NOTE: If regulators are replaced outside of the regular heating season the worker will need to enter the payment as a miscellaneous payment.